ggarek/redux-saga/packages/babel-plugin-redux-saga/README.md

-## NOTE: plugin is still in development mode, so use it on your own risk
+## NOTE: plugin is still in beta, so use it on your own risk

 Babel plugin for code instrumenting by extending `redux-saga` code fragments with additional meta-data.
 Meta-data contains information about code fragment location and other details, that could be consumed by developer tools or libraries.
+Adding the plugin improve logging for errors thrown in your sagas.

 ## Example